• Bỏ qua primary navigation

 schools there and majored in chemical engineering at the Massachusetts

-.
+Institute of Technology.
 In 1919 he began a long career at the

 Hartford Fire Insurance Company and eventually became its assistant